G-Linares/tailwind-example/README.md

 - Tech company landing
 - Web App Landing page
 - Cool Grid Layout
-- Dark Mode Example Landing
+- Interactive Dark Mode Example Landing

 ### If you want to create a project from scrath do the following.